-Property/casualty premiums earned in the first quarter of 2012 were \$735 million, an increase of \$20 million (2.8%) compared to 2011.
-Excluding the effects of foreign currency exchange rate changes, premiums earned in the first quarter of 2012 increased \$31 million (4.3%), which was primarily due to increases in international treaty business.
-Price competition in most property and casualty lines persists.
+Property/casualty premiums earned in the second quarter and first six months of 2012 decreased \$53 million (7.0%) and \$33 million (2.2%), respectively, versus the corresponding 2011 periods.
+Excluding the effects of foreign currency exchange rate changes, premiums earned in the first six months of 2012 increased \$21 million (1.4%).
+Price competition in most property and casualty lines persists and the volume of business written in recent years was less than our capacity.
 Our underwriters continue to exercise discipline by not accepting offers to write business where prices are deemed inadequate.
 We remain prepared to increase premium volumes should market conditions improve.